|Structural Dynamics of Macromolecules - URA 2185 CNRS|

 |HEAD||DELARUE Marc / email@example.com|

-The aim of the group is to understand at the molecular level the structure and energetics of ligand binding in validated drug targets of various pathogens, using X-Ray crystallography and computational structural biology.
-In addition, we have embarked in a larger project aimed at understanding the nature of intermediates along the reaction pathway of a catalytic cycle for fundamental objects of molecular biology, such as DNA polymerases.
+The aim of the group is to understand at the molecular level the structure and dynamics of proteins of pharmaceutical interest, using X-Ray crystallography and computational structural biology.

-b) Structural studies of human pol μ (coll.
+b) Structural studies of human pol mu (coll.
 F. Rougeon, I.P.)

 Pol mu is a recently discovered DNA polymerase involved in Non-Homologous End-Joining repair system of DNA double-strand breaks.
-We have shown that pol mu is much more sensitive to protease limited digestion than TdT and used this property to probe conformational change in the presence of various substrates.
-In addition, the activity of 10 different single point mutants in the active site of TdT is being studied.
-Two other mutants were found to display pol mu phenotype and will also be crystallized and structurally characterized.
-We will extend our studies of the pol X family to bacterial ones.
+We have shown that pol mu is much more sensitive to limited digestion by various proteases than TdT, its closest homologue in the pol X family, and used this property to probe conformational change in the presence of various substrates.
+In addition, the activity of 25 different single point mutants in and around the active site of TdT has been characterized.
+Two mutants were found to display pol mu phenotype.
+We are extending our studies of the pol X family to bacterial ones.

 c) Structural studies of a bacterial homolog of the nicotinic receptor (coll.
 P.J.
 Corringer, I.P.)

-Keywords: Crystallography, DNA polymerases, DNA repair, structural transition, drug design
+Keywords: Crystallography, membrane receptors, DNA repair, structural transition, drug design

 |More informations on our web site|